wanghaisheng/responsive-landing-page-starter/content/blog/en/restaurant-is-now-delivering-a-facebook-bot-in-node-js.md

 ![Project Should Include index.js, node_modules, pack.json, private.key](/content/blog/restaurant-is-now-delivering-a-facebook-bot-in-node-js/screen-shot-2021-09-22-at-14.35.44.png "Project Should Include index.js, node_modules, pack.json, private.key")

-As you can see our Vonage Application allows us to turn on/off various capabilites through the different Vonage APIs.
-We'll want to switch on the Messages capabilites.
+As you can see our Vonage Application allows us to turn on/off various capabilities through the different Vonage APIs.
+We'll want to switch on the Messages capabilities.
 We'll now be asked for two URLs corresponding to webhooks that the Messages API will use to interact with our bot application.

 ## Connect to the Outside World